CCI-MOC/hil/docs/overview.md

 # HIL Architecture Overview

-The HIL (Hardware as a Service) is a tool used to perform network isolation of physical machines, so that different parties can be given physical capacity within the same data center, without needing to trust each other.
+The HIL (Hardware Isolation Layer) is a tool used to perform network isolation of physical machines, so that different parties can be given physical capacity within the same data center, without needing to trust each other.